blockfirm/pine-api/README.md

 ## Setting up push notifications

-There are two ways to set up push notifications; set it up with your own app with your own keys, or send them to the official Pine app through Pine's official node.
+There are two ways to set up push notifications; set up your own notification service with your own app, or send them to the official Pine app through Pine's official notification service.

 Both methods requires [Redis](https://redis.io) to be installed and running.

 ### Send notifications to the official Pine app

-**Note: This method will only work once Pine is released and has an official node to send notifications through.**
+**Note: This method will only work once Pine is released and has an official service to send notifications through.**

 This is the only way if you just want to host your own node but still want to use the Pine app from the App Store and continue to get push notifications.

 1. Open `src/config.js`
-2. Uncomment `notifications.webhook`
+2. Make sure `notifications.webhook` is set to Pine's official Notification Service (default)
 3. Build and restart the server

-Your node will now monitor the blockchain and trigger a webhook to Pine's node every time it finds a matching transaction.
+Your node will now monitor the blockchain and trigger a webhook to Pine's service every time it finds a matching transaction.
 No information other than the device token is sent to Pine's servers.

 ### Send notifications to your own app

-If you are running the app from source you will need to create a new APN key and enter your credentials in `config.js` to be able to receive push notifications.
+If you are running the app from source you will need to configure and host your own Notification Service in order to be able to receive push notifications.

-1. [Create a new key](https://developer.apple.com/account/ios/authkey) in your Apple Developer account to be used with the Apple Push Notifications Service
+1. Go to <https://github.com/blockfirm/pine-notification-service> and follow the instructions
-2. Open `src/config.js`
+1. Open `src/config.js`
-3. Enter your key credentials (key path, key ID, and team ID) in `apn.token`
-4. Enter your app's bundle ID in `apn.bundleId`
+2. Set `notifications.webhook` to your own Notification Service
-5. Build and restart the server
+3. Build and restart the server

-Your node will now monitor the blockchain and send a notification with the Apple Push Notifications Service every time it finds a matching transaction.
+Your node will now monitor the blockchain and trigger a webhook to your notification service every time it finds a matching transaction.

 ## Setting up the fiat rates service